Enterprise SEO Strategy: How to Get Started?

 To translate your content into different languages, you can choose to use native freelancers.
-It’s quite expensive but your content will be very qualitative.
+It’s quite expensive but your content will be of a high quality.

-At Waalaxy, we translate our content natively from French to English and Spanish.
+At Waalaxy, we translate our content using native speakers; from French to English and Spanish.

 For the rest, all our articles are automatically translated (and reoptimized) thanks to DeepL and a WordPress plugin (DeepL for wordpress).

 Can I start an SEO strategy by myself, without any prior knowledge?

 Of course you can.
 And that’s totally the idea of this article.